flant/negentropy/docker/kafka/README.md

 ```

 ---
-For corrent work SAN in signed certificates need openssl config like this:
+For correct work SAN in signed certificates needs openssl config like this:
 ```
 [ req ]
 distinguished_name = req_distinguished_name